hallsamir14/IS421event_manager/readme.md

  - API Documentation: `http://localhost/docs` - The Swagger UI documentation for the API, providing information on endpoints, request/response formats, and authentication.
  - Database Management: `http://localhost:5050` - The PGAdmin interface for managing the PostgreSQL database, allowing you to view and manipulate the database tables.

-- **Code Documentation**:
- The project codebase includes docstrings and comments explaining various concepts and functionalities.
-Take the time to read through the code and understand how different components work together.
-Pay attention to the structure of the code, the naming conventions used, and the purpose of each function or class.
-Understanding the existing codebase will help you write code that is consistent and integrates well with the project.

 - **Additional Resources**:
  - [SQLAlchemy Library](https://www.sqlalchemy.org/) - SQLAlchemy is a powerful SQL toolkit and Object-Relational Mapping (ORM) library for Python.
 It provides a set of tools for interacting with databases, including query building, database schema management, and data serialization.
 Familiarize yourself with SQLAlchemy's documentation to understand how it is used in the project for database operations.